-We develop websites using WordPress, a free program for managing website content.
-Since 1999, we’ve been helping small business owners to create and maintain their web sites.
-Our passion is to make sure things are tidy and in good working order, and we take great pride in our careful approach to updates.
-We strive to always leave a site better than it was when we started working on it.
+We create and maintain web sites, and our passion is to make sure things are in good working order.
+We take great pride in our careful approach to updates and always strive to leave a site better than it was when we started working on it.

 WordPress is great software for managing a web site, because it’s: